 All we need to do is to look at the shadow aspect of the numbers of our life path, soul number, house number, and even marriage date!
 Of course, we can also see the positive aspects of these numbers too, but for shadow work, we would need to look at what we consider personally to be undesirable aspects of the number and then use that information to focus on why we find these aspects undesirable.

-Which can be then reconciled through journaling, expression, hypnosis or creative visualisation.
+Which can be then reconciled through journal, expression, hypnosis or creative visualization.

 Shadows Through Numerology

 Here’s a brief outline of the shadowy worlds of the numbers 1 – 9.

 The number one reflects how you control your own personal power, and what you repress and suppress.

 You can find clues about your shadows as a number one by reflecting on the way you treat others (not just those you like), how much you empower yourself and others, and how much you dis empower yourself (through negative self-talk, lack of confidence etc.).

 Check yourself and assess how much you empathize and care about other living things around you, is it enough really?
 Or too much?
 What percentage of your thoughts behaviors or patterns show narcissistic traits?
 Looking here is important.